-There are many models to choose from, offering varying choices in chutes per stage, sample fractions, chute width, chute slope and maximum particle size to suit your application.
-For best results, choose a splitter with chute width at least twice that of the material’s topsize to avoid bridging over chute openings.
-For coal or coke, or for materials with oblong pieces, 3 to 4 times topsize is recommended.
+There are many models to choose from, offering varying choices in chutes per stage, sample fractions, chute width, chute slope, and maximum particle size to suit your application.
+For best results, choose a splitter with a chute width at least twice that of the material’s topsize to avoid bridging over chute openings.
+For coal or coke, or materials with oblong pieces, 3 to 4 times topsize is recommended.
 Every Laboratory Splitter can be custom-ordered with special larger hopper and sample pans if needed.
-Custom models may also be ordered with four or more chute stages for sample fractions smaller than 1/8.
+Custom models may also be ordered with four or more chute stages for sample fractions smaller than .125mm.